databaseChangeLog = {

 validate

 If there are any necessary validation checks before executing changes or rollbacks they should be done here.
-You can log warnings by calling warn(String message)
+You can log warnings by calling warn(String message) and stop processing by calling error(String message).
+It may make more sense to use one or more preConditions instead of directly validating here.

 change